 An international prize for students

-Identifying the world's brightest students in each discipline: that's the aim of the Undergraduate Awards.
+Identifying the world's brightest students in each discipline: that is the goal of the Undergraduate Awards.
 UM students can now apply for this prestigious program, to which the University of Montpellier is the first in France to be affiliated.

 International recognition

-Every year in September, the winners in each discipline are invited to Dublin (Ireland) for four days, all expenses paid, to take part in the medal ceremony at a world summit.
-An event that opens up rich perspectives for the new laureates... and even some doors, explains Evelina Colacino, teacher-researcher in chemistry at the Institut des Biomolécules Max Mousseron.
+Every year in September, the winners in each discipline are invited to Dublin, Ireland, for four days, with all expenses paid, to attend their medal ceremony at a global summit.
+This event opens up exciting opportunities for the new winners... and even opens certain doors, explains Evelina Colacino, a chemistry teacher and researcher at the Max Mousseron Biomolecules Institute.

 "Winning the UA means being recognized in your field of research.
-Each winner is rewarded with the publication of his or her project in an international journal: The Undergraduate Journal".
-A journal read by researchers in search of doctoral students with promising work, and by companies looking for brains to recruit, or technological innovations to develop.
-"It has now become a tool for spotting young talent around the world", explains Evelina Colacino.
+Each winner is rewarded with the publication of their project in an international journal: The Undergraduate Journal."
+This journal is read by researchers looking for promising doctoral students, and by companies seeking talent to recruit or technological innovations to develop."It has now become a tool for identifying young talent around the world," says Evelina Colacino.

-Evelina is the manager and initiator of the program at the University of Montpellier.
-For her, participation in the UA World Summit offers many opportunities for the winners: "They will meet eminent personalities, take part in cross-disciplinary workshops to develop their projects in connection with other disciplines...
-It's an opportunity for them to start building a valuable international network, which they can put to good use throughout their careers".
+Evelina is the program manager and initiator at the University of Montpellier.
+For her, participating in the UA World Summit offers winners many opportunities: "They will meet prominent figures and take part in cross-disciplinary workshops to develop their projects in conjunction with other disciplines...
+It's an opportunity for them to start building a valuable international network that they can leverage throughout their careers."

 rf.re1769980325illep1769980325tnomu1769980325@onic1769980325aloc.1769980325anile1769980325ve1769980325" target="_blank" rel="noopener">Contact